AndreasJilvero/Episerver.SPA/README.md

 * `GET /contenttree`
 * `GET /content?contentId={contentReference}`

 The first one returns the entire content tree, based on the root node.
-The other one returns a model containing properties explicitely declared on a page type.
+The other one returns a model containing properties declared on a page type.
 You need to provide a content reference in order to get something returned.
 It won't provide you with free text search, therefore Episerver Find is not required.
 It just uses the content loader to get the data.

-Voilá, headless CMS recreated!
+Voilá, headless CMS on it's way!

 In order to create a SPA, I'm using React to render my views.
 I'm using React Router to dynamically create routes and pages, based on the result of `/contenttree`.
 There is no specific reason for choosing React, other than it being a popular framework.
 Vue seems cool as well.